evant/binding-collection-adapter/README.md

 };
 ```

-If you are binding to a ListView, you should also provide the number of item types you have with
+If you are binding to a ListView, you must also provide the number of item types you have with
 `app:itemTypeCount="@{2}`.

 Note that `onItemBind` is called many times so you should not do any complex processing in there.
 If